Scribe Professional Author Revisions Instructions

 1. Revisions Overview

-• You’ll have five total revisions calls with your Scribe.
+• You will have five total revisions calls with your Scribe.

-• You will review one section per call.
+• You will review one section (usually two to four chapters) per call.

 • On the fifth call, you’ll review the full manuscript with all the revisions integrated.